Codimension-one foliations on adjoint varieties: Foliations on adjoint varieties with Picard number two

-\end{proof} Aiming to study codimension one foliations on \( X \) of degree zero with respect to both families of lines and considering the result of Proposition \ref{Picard 2-Structural}, our next objective is to examine foliations defined by closed rational 1-forms.
+Aiming to study codimension-one foliations on $X$ of degree zero with respect to both families of lines and considering the result of Proposition \ref{Picard 2-Structural}, our next objective is to examine foliations defined by closed rational $1$-forms without divisorial components in their zero sets.
 Recall from Section \ref{S:logarithmic components} that these foliations are contained in the closure of logarithmic components.
 This leads to the following result: